-The newsletter is usually delivered starting on the Friday of the following week (11 days later).
+The newsletter is usually delivered to all letterboxes in Brown Hill starting on the Friday of the following week (11 days later).

-Contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
+Generally, contributions should not exceed 250 words and up to two photographs per item may be submitted (but may not necessarily be published).
+However, if you have a feature-story which may require more words, please contact us with your idea.
 Material may be edited due to space, style, clarity or for legal reasons.
 The name and address of the person submitting any material must be provided (address not for publication).
 The Editorial Advisory Committee reserves the right not to publish material considered to be offensive or inappropriate or which is not deemed to have community interest or relevance.
 The views expressed or information provided in this publication are not necessarily those of the Brown Hill Community Newsletter Committee, the Brown Hill Progress Association or the City of Ballarat, including any officers, members, agents or contractors.

 Support this great community project by becoming a sponsor.

 Thank you to our 2020-2021 Brown Hill Community Newsletter Sponsors:

 We will be profiling each of our sponsors in future editions this financial year.

 We would also like to thank Juliana Addison for her support of this great community project.

 We are pleased to offer advertising in the Brown Hill Community Newsletter.
 The newsletter is free-of-charge and is hand-delivered to letterboxes across Brown Hill by our team of volunteers.
 It is also available at many local businesses and community hubs and can be accessed electronically.
 Currently, 2650 copies of each edition are printed.

 The newsletter is bi-monthly.
 Editions are released in mid-February, April, June, August, October and early-December.
 It is printed in black and white.
 The online version is a full-colour PDF.